creative-co/pg_search_scope/README.md

     :rank_function - Ranking function.
 Valid values  are  'ts_rank' and 'ts_rank_cd'

+    :rank_columns - If you want to sort table by rank only by specific fields - input column names  hear

 If you use `:language` option, you need to use the same option for `add_fulltext_index`

 Examples: